iluvjava/Maths/Notebook 2.0 obsidian/MATH 601 Functional Analysis/Measure Theory Basics.md

 #### **The fact that it's Impossible**

 It's impossible to construct a measure on the set $2^{\mathbb N}$ while satisfying all 3 conditions.
 This is just the quirks of the real numbers.
-It's pointing at the illusion of nature of the real line.
+Its pointing at the illusion of nature of the real line.
 The counter example that was constructed to break the above concept is called the [Vatali Set](https://en.wikipedia.org/wiki/Vitali_set), it's construction is based on the Axiom of Choice.
 Therefore, to be able to use the idea, it's a requirement to characterize a subset of $2^{\mathbb R}$, such that a measure can be defined.

 Once a measure is defined, we will soon see that, the set of all measurable sets form a sigma-algebra.
 Which is justa fancy words for the set algebra we used for events when first learned about probability.
 And using this sigma-algebra, we can then defined a measure satisfying that conditions described above.
 To start, we define weaker sense of measure, the outer measure, to capture (1.), a weaker condition of (2.), and (3).